thepritamshaw/ReadNext/README.md

 - **Personalized Recommendations:** Offers book suggestions based on similarity scores derived from user ratings.
 - **Fallback Recommendations:** Provides author and publisher recommendations if a queried book is not in the top-rated list.

+## Related Projects

+### Book Recommender System

+The [Book Recommender System](https://github.com/thepritamshaw/ML/tree/master/Book_Recommender_System) project, part of my ML repository, is where the calculations and initial data processing for ReadNext's recommendation engine were performed.
+It includes detailed Jupyter Notebook files with analysis and the original datasets used for training.

 ## Data Sources

 - The dataset is sourced from [Kaggle's Book Recommendation Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset), which includes `users.csv`, `books.csv`, and `ratings.csv`.